berangerthomas/ForzaEmbed/README.md

     -   Chunks the text using a specified strategy.
     -   Generates embeddings using the selected model.
     -   Computes similarity scores based on defined themes.
-4.  **Evaluation**: Calculates unsupervised metrics (like silhouette score and coherence) to assess the quality of the results.
+4.  **Evaluation**: Calculates clustering metrics (silhouette score with its decomposition and embedding computation time) to assess the quality of the results.
 5.  **Persistence & Caching**: Stores all results, metrics, and generated embeddings in a SQLite database.
 This caching accelerates subsequent runs by avoiding redundant computations.
-6.  **Report Generation**: Produces detailed reports, including an interactive web interface, to visualize and analyze the findings.
+6.  **Report Generation**: Produces detailed reports, including a **standalone interactive web interface** (single HTML file), to visualize and analyze the findings without needing a server.

 ---